ElucidataInc/polly-docs/docs/OmixAtlas/FAQs/scRNA_seq_FAQs.md

 - Uniform Manifold Approximation and Projection (UMAP): `'X_umap'` in obsm slot
 - t-Distributed Stochastic Neighbor Embedding (t-SNE): `'X_tsne'` in obsm slot

-**k.
+**j.
 Cell clustering**: Clustering is performed on the processed and dimensionally reduced data matrix to identify (probable) similar groups of cells, possibly representing distinct cell types/states. <br />

 - Leiden graph-based clustering is performed with a fixed resolution (resolution = 0.8)
   - The nearest-neighbor graph is constructed in the previous dimensionality reduction step.
   - Cluster labels are added to the obs slot in a ”clusters” column

-**l.
-Cell type annotation of clusters**: This is done based on the marker genes and cell types from the associated publication, using an automated cell type assignment method -ScType.
+**k.
+Cell type annotation of clusters**: This is done based on the marker genes and cell types from the associated publication, using an automated cell type assignment method -[ScType](https://www.nature.com/articles/s41467-022-28803-w)

 - ScType implementation - Input
   - A tab-separated file is created with